Tuesday, 28 May 2024

 Today's new best friend was Marcel who I met when I stopped for a coffee in a village a few miles before Guiriu, the Romanian town facing Ruse across the Danube.
 Most villages, however tiny, have a small shop-come-cafe but which is quite often someone's converted house with no obvious sign of its new function.
 I tend to notice them solely by the fact there is a plastic table or two outside, often occupied by men chatting over a morning drink.
 With a little miming and pointing, and some guidance on Romanian, the two women in the shop and I managed to communicate enough such that they knew where I had come from and where I was going and I walked out with a coffee and cake in hand.
 I settled in the one remaining chair at the one table outside where Marcel already sat, his morning beer half drunk.
 Again I found Spanish to be a common language and Marcel, a retired soldier, told me about his heart operation, his hernia, his home grown vegetables and generally bemoaned the state of the economy, his pension and prices.

 I said farewell to Marcel and continued on to Giuriu.
 My entry on the back roads into the town was only a little different from the villages I had already passed through: the verge had become pavement, the houses were more tightly packed, and everything just felt more condensed.
-However, I soon joined more major roads leading to the 'Friendship Bridge' linking Romania to Bulgaria, a massive structure over a mile and a half long, completed in 1954 and the first bridge between Romania and Bulgaria since Roman times.
-There were more tailbacks of lorries to cycle past, a toll booth (free for me) and surprisingly, passport control when entering into Bulgaria.
+However, I soon joined more major roads leading to the 'Friendship Bridge' linking Romania to Bulgaria, a massive structure over a mile and a half long, completed in 1954 and the first bridge between Romanian and Bulgarian soil since Roman times.
+There were more tailbacks of lorries to cycle past, a toll booth (free for me) and, surprisingly, passport control when entering into Bulgaria.

-My last two miles from the bridge to my accommodation was mostly along a three lane road, strangely almost deserted and leaving me with the sense I was in some zombie apocalypse movie.
-I got to the area of my rented apartment, another area of low rise, boxy socialist housing, found a local cafe for lunch where I played 'lotto lucky dip' with the Cyrillic menu and then, an hour later than I had hoped due to some administrative failure, got into the small but well equipped apartment.
+My last two miles from the bridge to my accommodation was mostly along a major three lane road, strangely almost deserted and leaving me with the sense I was in some zombie apocalypse movie.
+I got to the area of my rented apartment, another area of low rise, boxy socialist housing, found a local cafe for lunch where I played 'lotto lucky dip' with the Cyrillic menu and then, an hour later than I had hoped due to some administrative failure - the address I had been given was incorrect- I got into the small but well equipped apartment.

 Tomorrow I am having a day off and after the last two or three days I feel could do with a little relaxation.
 So tonight is a night in: just me, some beer and snacks and the washing machine.